When Systems Do Not Speak: Corporate Structures, Evidential Discontinuity and the Limits of Justice in UK Family and Financial Proceedings

 Impact on Fairness and Equality of Arms

-The implications for legal proceedings are significant.
+The implications are significant:

 1. Equality of Arms